A statue of a Holy man on the outside of a church

 Stammi bene, Statemi bene

-• Stammi bene – when speaking to one person
+Stammi bene is used when speaking to one person, meaning take care.

 Arrivederla

-This is a more formal version of arrivederci, but it’s rarely used in modern conversation.
+A more formal version of arrivederci, arrivederla is rarely used in modern conversation.
+It’s mostly found in very formal or traditional settings.

 Addio